Hiram Fong: Personal life and legacy

 Fong married Ellyn Lo in 1938; they had four children.
 After retiring from the Senate, Fong faced financial and legal difficulties, including several lawsuits with a son over the family's businesses that forced him and his wife to declare bankruptcy in 2003.
 They managed a botanical garden of 725 acre that was opened to the public in 1988.

-On August 18, 2004, Hiram Fong died of kidney failure at his home in Honolulu.
+On August 18, 2004, Hiram Fong died of kidney failure at his home in Honolulu; he was the last living former U.S. senator born in the 1900s decade.

 Fong was a Congregationalist and was buried in Nuuanu Memorial Park and Mortuary.

 Papers

 Fong's papers were donated to the University of Hawaii at Manoa Library in August 1998.
 Fong also provided financial support to the preservation and inventorying of over a thousand boxes, crates, and trunks of documents.
-Within them included papers, photos, videos, and memorabilia from Fong's congressional tenure and pre-political life, including law school notes.
-Included in the collection are series of Washington.
-D.C. and Hawaii office files, Post Office and Civil Service Committee (POCS) materials, and political souvenirs.
+Within them included papers, photos, videos, and memorabilia from Fong's congressional tenure and pre-political life, including law-school notes.
+Included in the collection are series of Washington, D.C., and Hawaii office files, Post Office and Civil Service Committee (POCS) materials, and political souvenirs.

 Approximately 80 boxes of books accompanied Fong's papers, several dedicated his work on Senate committees such as the POCS.
 A few of the books were kept with the congressional collection, though the majority were added to the university library.
 A gift book plate was designed for these incorporating the senator's noted signature.
 The papers were processed in 2003 by archivist Dee Hazelrigg, and are available to researchers by appointment.